Safety at Sea

 Last updated: July 11, 2025

-World Sailing Day is committed to promoting the safety of all members, participants and spectators of its own WSD events and those of any associated supporting events.
-This WSD Safety Policy outlines the standards and guidelines that must be adhered to by all members and partners in order create a safe environment for those involved in WSD or any event which is using the WSD identity/brand.
-There are no qualification events for WSD.
-Only events which are listed in the WSD Events Directory and which fall within the period 21 May and 7 June are WSD events.
+WSDO is committed to promoting the safety of all members, participants and spectators of its own WSDO events and those of any associated supporting events.
+This WSDO Safety Policy outlines the standards and guidelines that must be adhered to by all members and partners in order create a safe environment for those involved in WSDO or any event which is using the WSD identity/brand.
+There are no qualification events for WSDO.
+Only events which are listed in the WSDO Events Directory and which fall within the period 21 May and 7 June are WSDO events.

 Risk Assessment and Mitigation

-1.1 All events organised under the auspices of WSD/using WSD identity must conduct a risk assessment prior to the commencement of any activities.
+1.1 All events organised under the auspices of WSDO/using WSDO identity must conduct a risk assessment prior to the commencement of any activities.

 1.2 Any identified risks must be by the organising and responsible entity/partner and mitigated to the extent possible through appropriate safety measures and procedures.
 Where this is not possible, the specific event or activity should be withdrawn.
 The risk analysis should also take into account specifically weather, traffic and public involvement.